 Learning through experience is highly effective and enjoyable to kids.
 Therefore, bringing fairy tales to life through a variety of creative activities was a major part of the Book Day event.
 At Vinschool Royal City Kindergarten – R1, Kitty and Nemo kids listened to teacher Arki telling an interesting story called “Pete the Cat – I love my white shoes”.

 Meanwhile, Bambi kids got really excited about the lovely animals in “Brown Bear, Brown Bear, What do you see?” told by teacher Lenz.
 Pooh kids loved the noisy dinosaur Sid in “The dinosaur who lost his voice” with teachers Shane and David narrating the story, whereas Alvin kids responded enthusiastically to “Peppa Pig: Sports Day” thanks to the great storytellers – teachers Lewis and Shane.

 Each story is carefully selected by teachers, hence their age appropriateness.
 These stories help the kids improve their English listening, speaking, and reading skills and are accompanied by varied English-speaking activities such as “My new white shoes” (a game that boosts fine motor skills for Kitty and Nemo kids), “Animals sensory sorting” (a game that requires Bambi kids to mobilize their senses), the “Feed the dinosaurs” challenge for Pooh kids, and the “Bowling” challenge for Alvin classes.

-The little Vinsers could hardly hold back their excitement and talked non-stop about the stories they had been told and their favorite activities of the day upon seeing their dear ones.
+The little Vinsers could hardly hold back their excitement and talked non-stop about the stories they had been told and their favorite activities of the day upon seeing their loved ones.
 Teachers and parents were happy and amazed that the kids could make connections with books.
 Their love for books is hopefully deepened in this way.